trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 The purpose of this documentation is to give:

-- an overview of the terminology and basic principles of smart rollups
+- an overview of the terminology and basic principles of Smart Rollups
-- a complete tour of smart rollups related workflows
+- a complete tour of Smart Rollups related workflows
 - a reference documentation for the development of a WASM kernel.

 # Overview

-Just like smart contracts, smart rollups are decentralized software components.
+Just like smart contracts, Smart Rollups are decentralized software components.
 However, contrary to smart contracts that are processed by the network validators automatically, a smart rollup requires a dedicated *rollup node* to function.